justinmbaltazar/PersonalWebsite/README.md

 ### Description

 Welcome to my personal website repository!
-This website is built with HTML, CSS, and JavaScript.
+This website is built with HTML, CSS, and JavaScript and hosted on GitHub pages.
 This website serves as an online portfolio and a way for me to share information about myself and my work.
 It features a home page, an about page, a projects page, and a contact page.

 ## Features